Who Will Pick Up Furniture for Free? UK Charities & How to Prepare

 Sue Ryder offers a comprehensive collection service for larger unwanted items, including beds, armchairs, and sofas.

-• Items must be in saleable condition and, where applicable, have the correct fire safety labels.
+• Items must be in saleable condition and, where applicable.

 • Sue Ryder supports palliative, neurological, and bereavement care through the sale of donated furniture.